Roland Michener

 Michener was born and educated in Alberta.
 In 1917 he served briefly in the Royal Air Force.
 He acquired a university degree, then attended the University of Oxford as a Rhodes Scholar.
 Michener then returned to Canada and practised law before entering politics.
-He was elected to the House of Commons in 1957, where he served as speaker until 1962, and then served in diplomatic postings between 1964 and 1967.
-After that he was appointed Governor General by Queen Elizabeth II on the recommendation of Prime Minister of Canada Lester B. Pearson, to replace Georges Vanier, and he occupied the post until succeeded by Jules Léger in 1974.
+He was elected to the House of Commons in 1953, where he served as speaker from 1957 until 1962, and then served in diplomatic postings between 1964 and 1967.
+After that he was appointed governor general by Queen Elizabeth II on the recommendation of Prime Minister Lester B. Pearson, to replace Georges Vanier, and he occupied the post until succeeded by Jules Léger in 1974.
 Michener proved to be a populist governor general whose tenure is considered to be a key turning point in the history of his office.

 On October 15, 1962, Michener was sworn into the Queen's Privy Council for Canada.
 He then served on the boards of various corporations and charities and sat as Chancellor of Queen's University.

 Youth and education

+Daniel Roland Michener was born in Lacombe, Alberta (then part of the Northwest Territories), to Senator Edward Michener and Mary E. Roland.
+During the First World War, he served as Cadet Company Commander in the Red Deer Cadet Corps from 1916-1917.
+On June 25, 1918, he attested for service with the Royal Air Force in Toronto as a 3rd Class Air Mechanic.
+He was posted to the RAF Recruiting Depot on September 30 as a Private 2nd Class.
+With the end of the war in November, he was removed from active service on December 22, 1918 and discharged as a Private 2nd Class (Cadet Pilot) on January 4, 1919.

-Michener was born in Lacombe, Alberta (then part of the Northwest Territories), to Senator Edward Michener and Mary E. Roland.
-He attended the University of Alberta, where he earned a Bachelor of Arts degree and a Rhodes Scholarship that took him to Hertford College at the University of Oxford.
+Michener attended the University of Alberta, where he earned a Bachelor of Arts degree and a Rhodes Scholarship that took him to Hertford College at the University of Oxford.
 There, he played for the Oxford University Ice Hockey Club and met Lester B. Pearson, who was his lifelong friend.
 After completing his Master of Arts and Bachelor of Civil Law degrees, Michener returned to Canada, settled in Toronto and practised law.
 At the same time, he acted as the general secretary for the Rhodes Foundation in Canada between 1936 and 1964 and sat as chairman of the Manitoba Royal Commission on Local Government.

 On February 26, 1927, in St. Mary Magdalene Anglican Church, Michener married Norah Willis; the couple had three daughters.